-The current limitations of general model compression methods and the realistic need to reduce the computing in MLP modules motivate us to develop an MLP compression technique for efficient language model fine-tuning.
-To attain competitive fine-tuning performance, we propose a novel perspective on PLM compression, that the compressed model is supposed to approximate not only the model output, but also the training dynamics of original fine-tuning.
-We turn to neural tangent kernel~\citep[NTK]{jacot2018neural, arora2019exact} as a proxy of the fine-tuning dynamics and manage to enable the compressed model to approximate the original NTK; specifically, we dissect the structure of MLP in a PLM, connect it with model fusion~\citep[which layer-wisely fuse multiple MLPs into one]{singh2020model}, and propose a novel compression method, \textit{MLP fusion}, specific to PLM.
-As shown in \Cref{fig:ntk-error}, our method ``fusion'' provably attains the smallest NTK matrix approximation error on a real-world dataset SST2~\citep{socher2013recursive}.
+The current limitations of general model compression methods and the realistic need to reduce the compute in MLP modules motivate us to develop an MLP compression technique for efficient language model SFT.
+To attain competitive SFT performance, we propose a novel perspective on PLM compression, that the compressed model is supposed to approximate not only the model output, but also the training dynamics of the original SFT.
+We turn to neural tangent kernel~\cite[NTK]{jacot2018neural, arora2019exact} as a proxy of the SFT dynamics and manage to enable the compressed model to approximate the original NTK; specifically, we dissect the MLP or MoE structure in a PLM, connect it with model fusion~\cite[which layer-wisely fuse multiple MLPs into one]{singh2020model}, and propose a novel compression method, \textit{MLP fusion}, specific to PLM fine-tuning.
+As shown in \Cref{fig:ntk-error}, our method ``fusion'' provably attains the smallest NTK matrix approximation error on a real-world dataset SST2~\cite{socher2013recursive}.

-In summary, the contribution of this work is three-fold: \begin{itemize}[itemsep=-0.3em, topsep=0.0em, leftmargin=*] \item We introduce the concept of NTK approximation to PLM compression, in the hope that the compressed model can preserve the training dynamics of the original model. \item We dissect the MLP modules in a PLM and propose a new task-agnostic technique MLP fusion, which utilizes the character of clustering to approximate the NTK. \item We provide extensive experimental results of PLM fine-tuning on both natural language understanding (NLU) and generation (NLG) tasks, verifying the effectiveness and rationality of the proposed fusion method. \end{itemize}
+In summary, the contributions of this work are four-fold: \begin{itemize}[leftmargin=*] \item We introduce the concept of NTK approximation for PLM compression, to ensure that the compressed model can preserve the training dynamics of the original model. \item We dissect the MLP modules in PLMs and propose a novel data-agnostic technique, MLP fusion, which leverages clustering characteristics to approximate the NTK.
+Theoretical derivations are provided to demonstrate how the proposed compression preserves the NTK. \item We demonstrate that \alg~can be applied to both traditional MLP and MoE modules within PLMs, proving its versatility. \item We provide extensive experimental results on PLM SFT for both natural language understanding (NLU) and generation (NLG) tasks, validating their effectiveness and soundness. \end{itemize}